SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_ir_array_mlx90640/README.md

 The MLX90640 is equipped with a 32x24 array of thermopile sensors creating, in essence, a low resolution thermal imaging camera.
 With this breakout users can detect surface temperatures from many feet away with an accuracy of ±1.5°C (best case).
 To make it even easier to get the infrared image, all communication is enacted exclusively via I2C, utilizing our handy Qwiic system.

+It can be used for high precision non-contact temperature measurements, thermal leaks in homes, industrial temperature control of moving parts, movement detection, human presence, and other similar applications.

 ## Hardware Required ##

 - [BGM220 Explorer Kit board](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit?tab=overview)